odunayo12/pora-project-cohort-3/Readme.md

 ### Requirement

-1. Evaluate the following KPI’s by time (Month, quarter etc.), and installment payment type, mode of payment.
+1. Evaluate the following KPI’s by time (Month, quarter etc.), and instalment payment type, mode of payment.
     - Margin = Net Revenue + interest on instalments.
     - Receivables.
 What is the Debt obligation of our customers?
 Hint: use ageing report.
 Late payments also attracts some levy (see instalment table).
     - Analyze accounts reconciliation.
 Are there overpayments?
 Recommend ways to manage such disbursements.